Sofasa: History

 SOFASA was founded in 1969 and started assembling cars from the French company Renault.
 A year later produced the first car: the Renault 4L.
 In 1972, began assembling its second model: the Renault 6, with the 1.108cc engine.
-In 1973 the Renault 12 is added to the line and, a year after, the Break version.
+In 1973, the Renault 12 is added to the line, and the Break version was added the following year.

 In 1975 introduced the new version of the Renault 4 as Renault 4 Plus 25, which had a 1.022cc engine developed in Colombia and that was 25% more powerful than its predecessor.
 In 1976, SOFASA launched the restyling for the Renault 6 and 12 corresponding to the worldwide updates Renault made for both models.
 Also in that year, SOFASA released the Renault 12 taxicab version, which completed the range until 1981.

-In 1981, the Company began assembling the Renault 18 GTL, GTL Break and the Taxi version, replacing Renault 12, after the latter sold about 56,250 units between 1973 and 1981.
+In 1981, the company began assembling the Renault 18 GTL, GTL Break and the Taxi version, replacing Renault 12, after the latter sold about 56,250 units between 1973 and 1981.

 In 1983 Renault 9 was released, one of the best selling cars in Colombia (about 115,000).
 In that year the company released the new Renault 4 GTL (later known as Master) in new colours, aesthetic and image.
 Next year, the Renault 9 Taxi was launched while Renault 6 is discontinued (42,500 units were produced).
 In 1985 Renault 18 GTX is introduced, which was the most powerful car manufactured by SOFASA at that time (2.000cc engine, 100 HP) with some exterior modifications.
 In 1987 Renault 18 is discontinued (with 45,100 units sold) and replaced by the Renault 21, a powerful and luxurious car by the time it was released.
 In addition, the Renault 9 is reworked into new versions (GTL and GTS).

-In 1989 were introduced the Renault 4 LIDER, powered by a 1.300cc engine from Renault 12 (not replacing the Master), and the Renault 21 Étoile in 1990, being this one of the most luxurious models in the Colombian market and the first car with electronic fuel injection assembled in Colombia.
+In 1989, the Renault 4 LIDER was introduced, powered by a 1.300cc engine from Renault 12 (not replacing the Master), and the Renault 21 Étoile in 1990, being this one of the most luxurious models in the Colombian market and the first car with electronic fuel injection assembled in Colombia.